portapps/portapps.github.io/src/_includes/app/infos/waterfox.md

 ### Modifications

-Some modifications have been made in this version of Waterfox through distribution preferences to ensure portability :
+Some modifications have been made in this version of {{ include.app.label }} through distribution preferences to ensure portability :

 * **Disable updater** : Waterfox updates are turned off.
-* **Don't check default browser** : Stops Waterfox from checking if it is the default browser at startup.
+* **Don't check default browser** : Stops {{ include.app.label }} from checking if it is the default browser at startup.
 * **Profile**: Profile path is overrided to `data\profile` folder (see below).
 * **Add-ons**: Disable compatibility checking
 * **'Know your rights'**:  Don't show on first run